Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Comparison of short branch cut approximation with full numerical solution

 (b) For $A=-\I$, both branch points start to move in the horizontal direction, but unlike the problem on infinite line $-\infty < x < \infty$, the branch points in periodic problem develop vertical speed and approach the real axis.
-Moreover, at later times branch cut recovered from numerics develops a complicated structure that is not captured by the short branch cut approximation.
-However, the position of branch points agrees qualitatively with numerical simulations even at late times.
+At later times branch cut recovered from numerics is not short thus violating b the short branch cut approximation.
+However, the positions of branch points recovered from short branch cut approximation agree semi-quantitavely with numerical simulations even at late times.
 Figure \ref{Aim1}b shows the spatial profiles of the free surface at different times.

-(c) For $A=1$, both branch points start moving in the complex plane along the direction $e^{\I \frac{\pi}{4}}$ from the initial position at $w=\I a$ as illustrated in the Figure~\ref{A1}a.
+(c) For $A=1$, both branch points start moving in the complex plane from the initial position at $w=\I a$ as illustrated in the Figure~\ref{A1}a.
 Contrary to the other two cases, the positions of the branch points are not symmetric with respect to the imaginary axis.
-The Figure~\ref{A1}b shows how the shape of the free surface moves in time.
+The Figure~\ref{A1}b shows how the shape of the free surface moves in time with increasing of steepness thus promoting overturning of the wave in a finite time.

 We may conclude that the short branch cut approximation gives excellent results up to the values of small parameter $\epsilon\gtrsim 0.9$, well--outside of the applicability region for the short branch cut approximation~\e{narrowbranchcut1}.